 Combine ricotta, 1/2 of the mozzarella, 1/2 of the Parmesan, parsley and egg in a bowl.
 Taste for Salt and Pepper.

 When shells have cooled down, fill them with rounded spoonfuls of cheese mixture and arrange them seam side down in casserole dish.
-I used a 9 x 13 Pyrex.
+I used a 9 x 13 Pyrex and spray with cooking spray.
 Top Shells with remaining sauce and remaining mozzarella and grated cheese.
 Place shells in very hot oven .
 You can turn on broiler for last few minutes , it should be slightly browned and bubbly.
 Let cool for a few minutes before serving.